-Master of Science in Child Development with child life concentration
+Master of Science in Child Development with child life concentration 44 credit hours

 Intended for students who are interested in hospital settings, this concentration explores the field of child life.
-Students complete the core child development curriculum. as well as two additional courses in child life in order to meet the course requirements for certification by the Child Life Council.
+Students complete the core child development curriculum, as well as five additional courses in child life in order to meet the course requirements for certification by the Association of Child Life Professionals.
 Upon completion of all program course work, students apply for a child life internship at one of the hospitals in the area.